 They do their pages for their writing, their math, social studies science.

 Then we usually take a lunch break for an hour and then the afternoon is spent on interest-based learning, such as coding, artwork, or another topic they’re interested in learning.

 There are also more options for extracurricular activities because you’re not bound by the school schedule.

-Your child can take classes, sports, and participate in other activities outside of the home that may better suit their interests and needs.
+Your child can take classes, participate in popular sports, and participate in other activities outside of the home that may better suit their interests and needs.

 You also have the option to create your own curriculum or even do an online school program like we did with our kids for a couple of years.

 This is something that I think is amazing because it allowed us to travel and take our education with us wherever we went.

 You have the freedom to choose your child’s curriculum.

 There are so many amazing resources available for homeschoolers these days.